ProgrammerAL/Presentations-2025/boston-code-camp-38/csharp-pit-of-success/presentation.md

 # Source Generators

-- Add new code at compile time
+- Scans your code to add new code at compile time
-- Already used by the .NET Team heavily for AoT stuff
+- Used heavily within .NET to replace some things using reflection

 ---